EAGLE-Project-FFG/promptfoo-demo/README.md

 **3. Unlabelled excerpt, spot checks and a judge.** A different excerpt, [data/elvis_input.txt](data/elvis_input.txt) — application `EAR-168` and its four components — with the two German free-text columns `Beschreibung` and `Description` kept in.
-Nobody wrote a reference graph for it, which is the normal situation: there are 69 applications in [general.csv](../data/SwissCom/general.csv) and no reference graph for any of them.
+Nobody wrote a reference graph for it, which is the normal situation.

 Those columns are where the interesting failures live, because they talk *about* records without *being* records: